-2) Demonstrate parts of the flying syllabus which need very specific weather conditions (eg. strong crosswinds, or flying in poor visibility and low cloud)
+1) Demonstrate parts of the flying syllabus which need very specific weather conditions (eg. strong crosswinds, or poor visibility)

-3) Practice exercises which a student is struggling with, without the need for a full flight (eg judging landing height or performing steep turns)
+2) Practice exercises which a student is struggling with, without the need for a full flight (eg judging accurate landings, performing steep turns, or slow flight)

 ... and lots more.